-transport costs = 2,000 loads (25 tonne trucks transporting 50,000 tonnes) x 3 hours x \$125 = \$750,000
+transport costs = 6,000 loads (25 tonne trucks transporting 150,000 tonnes) x 3 hours x \$125 = \$2,250,000

-EPA risk assessment result: The material has a low material flow (currently less than 20%) and the material flow risk is high or D4 (Figure 2).
-The increased stockpile for a potential future project represents a high environmental liability for the EPA and high risk of abandonment or D4 (Figure 3).
+EPA risk assessment result: The material has extremely low material flow (less than 15%) and the material flow risk is high or D5 (Figure 2).
+The increased stockpile represents a serious risk of abandonment or D4 (Figure 3) and potentially a significant environmental liability for the EPA to deal with.

-The EPA authorises a financial assurance stockpile limit (FASL) of 100,000 (tonnes) as requested by licence-holder.
-However based on the high level of risk, a financial assurance is required as a condition of licence, along with a stockpile management plan (SPMP), to ensure the material will flow to its designated fate in accordance with authorised timeframes and quality assurance requirements.
+The EPA authorises a financial assurance to cover the increased stockpile limit (FASL) of 50,000 (tonnes), and based on the high level of risk, a financial assurance is required as a condition of licence to cover the temporary increase.